SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/README.md

 ### Implemented Solution

-We implemented the differnt approaches in a seprate project.
+The implementation for the different approaches done in a separate project.

 - [Leader Election in Distributed Systems using **Redis**](./leader-election-in-distributed-system-redis)